Seventeenth Century Timeline (1600 to 1699)

 1637: Death of Ben Jonson on the 6th August.

-1640: Oliver Cromwell called up for the “Short Parliament” and the “Long Parliament”.
+1640: Oliver Cromwell is called up for the “Short Parliament” and the “Long Parliament”.

-1641: Thomas Hobbes falls out with Renee Descartes.
+1641: Thomas Hobbes falls out with French philosopher Renee Descartes.
 The Grand Remonstrance (a set of grievances) is presented to the King by Parliament.

 1643: John Milton writes “The Doctrine and Discipline of Divorce”.

-1644: (2nd July) The Battle of Marston Moor turns out to be the most decisive battle of the English Civil War as Oliver Cromwell beats Prince Rupert.
+1644: The Battle of Marston Moor on the 2nd July turns out to be the most decisive battle of the English Civil War as Oliver Cromwell beats Prince Rupert.

-1645: (15th February) Creation of the New Model Army by Oliver Cromwell.
+1645: Creation of the New Model Army by Oliver Cromwell on the 15th February.

 1646: Oliver Cromwell takes the Royal stonghold of Oxford.